mitre-attack/attack-navigator/README.md

 The ATT&CK Navigator is hosted live via GitHub Pages.
 You can find a live instance of the current version of the Navigator here:
 - [Enterprise ATT&CK](https://mitre-attack.github.io/attack-navigator/enterprise/)
 - [Mobile ATT&CK](https://mitre-attack.github.io/attack-navigator/mobile/)

 Users seeking to continue using [ATT&CK v6.3](https://attack.mitre.org/resources/versions/) (the last release before sub-techniques) can find live instances of Navigator v2.3.2 here:
 - [Enterprise ATT&CK v6.3](https://mitre-attack.github.io/attack-navigator/v2/enterprise/)
 - [Mobile ATT&CK v6.3](https://mitre-attack.github.io/attack-navigator/v2/mobile/)

-Please see [Install and Run](#Install-and-Run) for information on how to get the ATT&CK Navigator up and running.
+Please see [Install and Run](#Install-and-Run) for information on how to get the ATT&CK Navigator set up locally.
 Also see [Enterprise and Mobile Domains](#Enterprise-and-Mobile-Domains) below for information on how to set up the ATT&CK Navigator on local instances to use the two different domains.

 **Important Note:** Layer files uploaded when visiting our Navigator instance hosted on GitHub Pages are **NOT** being stored on the server side, as the Navigator is a client-side only application.
 However, we still recommend installing and running your own instance of the ATT&CK Navigator if your layer files contain any sensitive content.